Codefend/core/README.md

 ## Philosophy

-The only thing Codefend needs from you as a programmer is to follow a specific **naming convention** for the **words** that you want to obfuscate **(variable/functions/classes...)** and Codefend will do its magic! this basic rule apply to all the languages and the frameworks that you're programming with.
+The only thing Codefend needs from you as a programmer is to follow a specific **naming convention** for the **words** that you want to obfuscate **(variable/functions/classes...)** and Codefend will do the rest for you!
+This basic rule applies to all the languages and the frameworks that you will be programming with.

+## Usage

+### Naming convention

 ```js
 /**